Restricted graph Lie algebras in characteristic two: Introduction

 We also give a complete characterization of those graphs for which all the standard subalgebras of the associated T-RAAG Lie algebra over a field $k\neq \F_2$ are T-RAAG Lie algebras.

-\begin{thm} Let $k$ be any field containing the field $\F_4$ of four elements.
-Then, the following are equivalent: \begin{enumerate} \item $\Gamma$ is a Droms mixed graph, and all the directed edges in any connected component of $\Gamma$ have a common origin. \item All standard subalgebras of $\mf a(\Gamma)$ are T-RAAGs; \item All standard subalgebras of $\mf a(\Gamma)$ are quadratic restricted Lie algebras; \item The cohomology ring of $\mf a(\Gamma)$ is universally Koszul. \end{enumerate} \end{thm}
+\begin{thm} Let $k\neq \F_2$ be any field of characteristic $2.$ Then, the following are equivalent: \begin{enumerate} \item $\Gamma$ is a Droms mixed graph, and all the directed edges in any connected component of $\Gamma$ have a common origin. \item All standard subalgebras of $\mf a(\Gamma)$ are T-RAAGs. \item All standard subalgebras of $\mf a(\Gamma)$ are quadratic restricted Lie algebras. \item The cohomology ring of $\mf a(\Gamma)$ is universally Koszul. \end{enumerate} \end{thm}

 Analogously, we examine the Lie algebraic version of right-angled Coxeter groups, which are specific quotients of RAAGs where all the canonical generators have order two.
 To achieve a Droms-type result for these, it becomes necessary to extend our study to a broader class of restricted Lie algebras.
-These are defined by simple graphs whose vertices are labelled by elements of $\F_2$.
-The corresponding generators of the restricted Lie algebra have torsion depending on their labelling.
-For these Lie algebras, the analogue of Droms' theorem proves to be independent of the ground field. \begin{thm} Let $\Gamma=(V,E)$ be a graph endowed with a function $\theta:V\to \F_2=\{0;1\}$, and let $k$ be a field of characteristic $2$.
-Let $\mf e(\Gamma,\theta)$ be the associated extended right-angled Lie algebra (ERA) with presentation Then, the following are equivalent: \begin{enumerate} \item $\Gamma$ is a Droms graph that does not contain any path-graph of length $2$ on which $\theta$ is non-constant, and where the middle vertex $v$ has $\theta(v)=0$; \item The graph $\Gamma$ is Droms, and, for all connected induced subgraphs $\Lambda$ of $\Gamma$, either $\theta\vert_{V(\Lambda)}\equiv 0$, or there exists a central vertex $v$ of $\Lambda$ with $\theta(v)=1$; \item All the standard subalgebras of the ERA Lie algebra $\mf e(\Gamma)$ are ERA Lie algebras. \end{enumerate} \end{thm}
+These are defined by simple graphs whose vertices are labelled by elements of $\F_2.$ The corresponding generators of the restricted Lie algebra have torsion depending on their labelling.
+For these Lie algebras, the analogue of Droms' theorem proves to be independent of the ground field. \begin{thm} Let $\Gamma=(V,E)$ be a graph endowed with a function $\theta:V\to \F_2=\{0;1\},$ and let $k$ be a field of characteristic $2.$ Let $\mf e(\Gamma,\theta)$ be the associated extended right-angled Lie algebra (ERA) with presentation Then, the following are equivalent: \begin{enumerate} \item $\Gamma$ is a Droms graph that does not contain any path-graph of length $2$ on which $\theta$ is non-constant, and where the middle vertex $v$ has $\theta(v)=0.$ \item The graph $\Gamma$ is Droms, and, for all connected induced subgraphs $\Lambda$ of $\Gamma,$ either $\theta\vert_{V(\Lambda)}\equiv 0,$ or there exists a central vertex $v$ of $\Lambda$ with $\theta(v)=1.$ \item All the standard subalgebras of the ERA Lie algebra $\mf e(\Gamma)$ are ERA Lie algebras. \end{enumerate} \end{thm}